-Both the latte and a flat white use espresso, so the best way to tell the two drinks apart is by taking a closer look at the milk – it’s all about the milk!
+Both the latte and a flat white are an espresso based drink, so the best way to tell the two drinks apart is by taking a closer look at the milk – it’s all about the milk!

 A latte is made using steamed milk and a 5mm layer of milk foam on top.